DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 All People Groups
 ---------------

 All of your added people groups will be listed here.

-Click ``Add New`` to get started.
+To get started, we recommend clicking ``Import`` for a faster experience.
+You can also manually add people groups by clicking ``Add New``

 When you hover over the name of a people group, the following options appear: